MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 ##### Supported syntax for designating websites in a website group

-Do not add protocol, for example, https://, file:// into the URL.
+Don't add protocol, for example, https://, file:// into the URL.
 You can use a flexible syntax to include and exclude domains, subdomains, websites, and subsites in your website groups.

 - use `*` as a wildcard to specify all domains or all subdomains
 - use `/` as a terminator at the end of a URL to scope to that specific site only.